MRCollective/ChameleonForms/docs/the-section.md

 # Section

-The Section is a grouping of a set of fields; you create a Section by instantiating a `Section<TModel>` within a `using` block.
+The Section is a grouping of a set of fields; you create a Section by using the `<form-section>` tag helper or instantiating a `Section<TModel>` within a `using` block.
 The start and end of the `using` block will output the start and end HTML for the Section and the inside of the `using` block will contain the Section fields.

 The `Section<TModel>` class looks like this and is in the `ChameleonForms.Component` namespace: